So this is a lovely error message to wake up to in the morning:

 ...

-Two rows examined and less than a second to complete?
-Our min_examined_row_limit is 10 and our long_query_time is 3s.
+is 3s.
 Time to find out what other parameters could be involved in this.

-After only a little digging, it turned out the culprit was log_queries_not_using_indexes.
+.
 This is a BOOL that when enabled means every query that is run without using an index is written to the log file.
 Most of our queries do not use indices, so I disabled it and crossed my fingers:

-Log files immediately contracted when I disabled log_queries_not_using_indexes.
+Log files immediately contracted when I disabled log_queries_not_using_indexes

 Huzzah!
 Log files are sane once again.

-By the way, if it turns out that you do need to log_queries_not_using_indexes I highly recommend also making use of log_throttle_queries_not_using_indexes to limit how many of this type of query can be written to the slow log per minute.
+to limit how many of this type of query can be written to the slow log per minute.
 Just sayin'

 Relevant Documentation